shivannis/xandr-docs-public/xandr-docs/monetize/seller-podded-video-report.md

 Follow these steps to run your report.

 1. Select **Reporting** from the appropriate top menu (depending on how your account has been configured).
+   <br>Or<br>
-    1. Or, from the Publishers top menu, click on **Prebid Server Premium** \> **Analytics** \> **Prebid Server Analytics**.
+   From the Publishers top menu, click on **Prebid Server Premium** > **Analytics** > **Prebid Server Analytics**.
 1. Select the relevant **report** from the list.
 The Report screen shows the available filters, dimensions, and delivery options for the report.
 The selections you make here will determine what report data is delivered to you, and how.

     > [!IMPORTANT]
     > For an explanation of how grouping and filtering work, see [Dimensions, Metrics, Filtering, and Grouping](dimensions-metrics-filtering-and-grouping.md).

 1. Select the relevant filters to limit the data displayed to just the information you want.
 For example, rather than running a report that shows impressions for all inventory sources, you may want to list results for just a select few.
 When you select a filter (by clicking **Edit**), a selection panel appears.
-    Select items in the **Available** list (left), then click **Add** to include them in the
-    **Chosen** list (right).
+Select items in the **Available** list (left), then click **Add** to include them in the **Chosen** list (right).
 1. Group by Dimension.
 Grouping allows you to display rows of data in the order you prefer.

     > [!WARNING]
     > The more dimensions you group by, the larger the data set that is returned.
 Larger data sets can take substantially longer to process.
 Be sure to group using only the dimensions you need.

 1. Choose a delivery option.
 Once you've selected your filters and grouped by your chosen dimensions, you need to choose a delivery method.
 Available delivery methods include:
    - **Run now, show results in screen**: For smaller amounts of data, you may want to view the report as soon as possible in your browser.
 You can download the report in XLSX, CSV, Excel/TSV and JSON format.
 However, there is a limit of 100,000 rows per report when downloading as XLSX and Excel file.
    - **Run in background, notify me when results are ready to view**: A popup notification will let you know when the report is ready to view or download.

      > [!TIP]
      > The maximum size of the report that can be downloaded from the UI is 100 MB.
 Also, there is a limit of 100,000 rows per report when downloading as XLSX and Excel file.
 If the size of the report is more than that, you can try to download it using the [API](../digital-platform-api/report-service.md) for that reporting service (The limit here is 10 million rows).

    - **Export, send results via email**: Run the report in the background and email the results to one or more email addresses.
    - **Save as report template**: Save your selected report settings so that you can run this report again in the future.
 You can name this template using the text entry field under **Name this report** (its checkbox is auto-selected when you choose this option).
 A saved report can be rerun from the **Your Reports** screen.
    - **Add to scheduled reports**: Run this report automatically at specified times and have it sent to one or more email addresses.
    - **Name this report**: Give this report with its current settings a name for future reference.
 1. Click **Run report** to send your report request.